Papua New Guinea

 Their dedication and courage saved the lives of many men, and today the Track remains a symbol of the lasting bond of friendship that exists between the people of Papua New Guinea and Australia.

-The Australian Department of the Environment works with the Papua New Guinean Department of Environment and Conservation to deliver the Kokoda Initiative.
-The Kokoda Initiative Ministerial Committee oversees implementation of the initiative in Papua New Guinea, supported by a technical working group.
-The Australian Kokoda Taskforce coordinate’s Australia’s high-level involvement.
-Activities are carried out with many partners, including the Oro and Central Provincial Administrations, local level governments, local communities, the Kokoda Track Authority, PNG Tourism Promotion Authority and the PNG National Musuem and Art Gallery, tour operators and the Australian Department of Foreign Affairs and Trade.
+From 2016, the Department of Foreign Affairs, through the Australian High Commission in Papua New Guinea, will lead Australia’s involvement in the Kokoda Initiative.
+It will work with the Papua New Guinean Conservation and Environment Protection Authority to deliver the Kokoda Initiative.
+The Australian Department of the Environment will continue to provide advice on environmental policies for management of the Kokoda Track region.
+The Kokoda Initiative Committee (a Committee established by the Government of Papua New Guinea) oversees implementation of the Initiative in Papua New Guinea, supported by a technical working group.
+Activities are carried out with many partners, including the Oro and Central Provincial Administrations, district and local level governments, local communities, the Kokoda Track Authority, PNG Tourism Promotion Authority and the PNG National Museum and Art Gallery, and tour operators.

 Protecting the special values of the Kokoda region